 All campuses have links to climate through rainfall landing on the campus grounds.
 All campuses have links to surface water as water lands on impervious buildings and parking lots.
 People travel to the campus by automobile and bus, which add greenhouse gases to the atmosphere.

 Education at most institutions does not link to the local context, yet the actual buildings and grounds can be studied, analyzed and even manipulated for research and education.

-Campus-based learning uses the campus buildings and grounds as teaching tools.
-Campus-based learning can be used in all of the parts of the geoscience umbrella, from the most specific geology class to the broadest introductory environmental studies class.
+A living laboratory uses the campus buildings and grounds as teaching tool.
+A campus can be a used as a teaching tool in all of the parts of the geoscience umbrella, from the most specific geology class to the broadest introductory environmental studies class.
 Learn more about campus-based learning in the geosciences

-Why use campus-based learning?Campus-based projects can provide hands-on, real-world projects that link to service-learning and civic engagement programs.
-Campus-based learning can also be accomplished even without a field trip budget or transportation.
+Why use the campus as a living laboratory?Campus living laboratory projects can provide hands-on, real-world projects that link to service-learning and civic engagement programs.
+Living laboratory education can also be accomplished even without a field trip budget or transportation.
 Learn more about why campus-based learning is effective

-How to use campus-based learning?For specific tips on how to get started, find resources and people, contribute back to the community and keep campus research records, Learn more about how to use campus-based learning
+How to use the campus as a living laboratory?For specific tips on how to get started, find resources and people, contribute back to the community and keep campus research records, Learn more about how to use campus-based learning

 You can also check out Historical Geology by Mike Phillips and Tait Chirinje's Brownfields or Superfund Case Study activities, which use a campus-based learning approach.